john-sak/quiz-quest/README.md

   <p>Figure 2: Home Screen on Dark Theme</p>
   <p>Figure 3: How-to-Play Screen</p>
 </div>
+-->
 ## Features
 - User-friendly interface: The app provides a simple and intuitive interface for an enjoyable user experience.
 - Multiple question types: The game includes True/False and Multiple-Choice questions, offering variety and challenge.
-- Adjustable difficulty: Users can select the number of questions they want to answer, allowing customization and flexibility.
+- Adjustable difficulty: Users can select the number of questions they want to answer, as well as their difficulty, answer type and category, allowing customization and flexibility.
 - OpenTrivia Database integration: The app fetches questions from the OpenTrivia Database, ensuring a vast range of trivia content.
 - Score tracking: At the end of the game, users receive a score indicating the number of correct answers.